Iran boosts uranium enrichment over Israel's 'terrorism' | DW | 13.04.2021

 Tehran has always claimed that its program is peaceful, for medical and power generation purposes.

-As part of the nuclear deal, Iran vowed to keep enrichment to 3.67 percent, though it had stepped this up to 20 percent in January.
+As part of the nuclear deal, Iran vowed to keep enrichment to 3.67%, though it had stepped this up to 20% in January.

 Israel, which has not claimed responsibility for Sunday's attack, is opposed to US President Joe Biden's effort to revive the deal.